 The adjusted purchase price for the acquisition of the Mexican LPG operations from Rio Vista Energy Partners L.P. was allocated to the identifiable assets and liabilities acquired based upon the estimated fair value of the assets and liabilities as of the acquisition date.
 Goodwill of approximately \$1.5 million represents the excess of our adjusted purchase price over the fair value of the identifiable assets acquired attributable to the Mexican LPG operations.
+The results of the Mexican LPG operations are presented in the Brownsville terminals operating segment.

 Goodwill is required to be tested for impairment annually unless events or changes in circumstances indicate it is more likely than not that an impairment loss has been incurred at an interim date.
 Our annual test for the impairment of goodwill is performed as of December 31.
 The impairment test is performed at the reporting unit level.
-Our reporting units are our operating segments (see Note 15 of Notes to consolidated financial statements).
+Our reporting units are our operating segments (see Note 16 of Notes to consolidated financial statements).
 If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is not considered to be impaired.
-Management exercises judgment in determining the estimated fair values of the Partnership's reporting units.
+Management exercises judgment in determining the estimated fair values of Partners' reporting units.

-At December 31, 2008, the fair value of our Brownsville reporting unit exceeded its carrying amount and the fair value of our River reporting unit exceeded its carrying amount.
-Therefore, we did not recognize any impairment charges during the year ended December 31, 2008.
-However, given the current contraction in the financial and credit markets and the related volatility in the price of our common units, we will continue to monitor the recoverability of goodwill.
-A further decline in the price of our common units with a resulting increase in our weighted average cost of capital, the loss of a significant customer, or an unforeseen increase in the costs to operate and maintain our terminals and pipelines, may result in the recognition of an impairment charge in the future.
+At December 31, 2009, the fair value of our reporting units with goodwill exceeded their carrying amount.
+Accordingly, we did not recognize any goodwill impairment charges during the year ended December 31, 2009.
+A significant decline in the price of our common units with a resulting increase in our weighted average cost of capital, the loss of a significant customer, or an unforeseen increase in the costs to operate and maintain our terminals and pipelines, may result in the recognition of an impairment charge in the future.